-This notion of this “fear of becoming rich” comes from Jen Sincero, author of the very popular “You Are a Badass” and its follow-up title “You Are a Badass at Making Money.”
-I actually bought the former for Mrs. Cubert as a Christmas present, but she hasn’t read it yet.
+This notion of “fear of wealth” comes from Jen Sincero, author of the book You Are a Badass and its follow-up title You Are a Badass at Making Money.

-The “Badass” author suggests that a primary fear we have is essentially the fear of being a dickhead.
-So how do we avoid becoming one of those, when all we really want to be is a badass?
+The “Badass” author suggests that a primary fear we have is essentially the fear of being a douchebag.
+So how do we avoid becoming one of those, when all we want to be is a badass?
 We certainly have our wealthy types who are generous and down to earth… Dare I say “loveable?”
 Tom Hanks?
 Barbara Bush (Rest in Peace)?
 Oprah?

 But when we think of wealthy people, we generally default to the bad actors.
 I’m guilty of this.
 Just yesterday while riding home through a ritzy neighborhood (NOT mine), I witnessed a drunken pro hockey player crash his big black Cadillac Escalade into a parked car.

 Douchebag.
-He’s lucky he didn’t take out the nearby dog-walker and his sweet little pekingese…
+He’s lucky he didn’t take out the nearby dog-walker and his sweet little Yorkie.

 Sincero claims in Pry’s report that “… in our subconscious, we think rich people suck, [and] we think that if you get rich, it means you have to compromise your morals.”

-Whoah.
+Whoa.
 I wonder what Dave Ramsey thinks of that?
 Or how about the televangelist who’s prayerfully asking for a private jet?